jakestanley/setup_macos/README.md

 ## Manual installation
 - Parallels Desktop 10 - manual installation required as I'm only licensed for version 10
+- Steam as the `brew cask` version doesn't work

 ### Packages via Homebrew
 `install.sh` installs a bunch of stuff using Brew.